-Other significant tax issues

-Are there any other significant tax issues relating to private equity funds organised in your jurisdiction?
+Other significant tax issues Are there any other significant tax issues relating to private equity funds organised in your jurisdiction?

-On 14 October 2020, the Luxembourg government published the 2021 budget bill, which provides for the introduction of a new real estate tax for investment vehicles such as SIF and RAIF.
+As of 2021, a new real estate tax applies to certain investment vehicles such as SIF and RAIF.
 Certain non-transparent investment vehicles will be subject to a new real estate tax, at a flat rate of 20 per cent, on income derived directly or indirectly via a transparent entity held in real estate assets (rental income and capital gains) located in Luxembourg.

-Also, to the extent that SICARs, SIFs or any kind of alternative investment funds (AIFs) (including RAIFs) typically rely on the services of specialist investment managers or advisers, a specific VAT exemption applies to fund management services in accordance with article 44.1.d) of the Luxembourg VAT Law implementing article 135.1.g) of Directive 2006/112/EC (the Value Added Tax Directive).
+Also, to the extent that SICARs, SIFs or any kind of alternative investment funds (AIFs) (including RAIFs) typically rely on the services of specialist investment managers or advisers, a specific VAT exemption applies to fund management services in accordance with article 44.1.d) of the Luxembourg VAT Law, as amended, implementing article 135.1.g) of Council Directive 2006/112/EC.
 This exemption also covers some of the administrative services generally provided to funds.
-The case law of the Court of Justice of the European Union confirmed that fund investment advisory services can be covered by the exemption, even when delegated to a third party, and irrespective of whether the fund investment adviser has a power of decision for the investment fund.
+The case law of the Court of Justice of the European Union (CJEU) confirmed that fund investment advisory services can be covered by the exemption, even when delegated to a third party, and irrespective of whether the fund investment adviser has a power of decision for the investment fund.